This post may contain affiliate links. Please read our disclosure policy.

 • Heat pot or Dutch oven: First, add oil in a large heavy pot or Dutch oven over medium-high heat.
 Be sure to use an oil with a high smoke point.

 • Sauté onion: Using the same pot, reduce the heat to medium-low and add some more oil.
-Sauté the onion and fennel until softened,
+Sauté the onion and fennel until softened.

 • Add the veggies: Add the carrots, potatoes, garlic, broth, Worcestershire sauce, tomato paste, and bay leaves to the pot.
 Add in the beef chunks.
-Cover and let it cook over medium heat for about 30 minutes
+Cover and let it cook over medium heat for about 30 minutes.

 • Let the stew thicken: Place the lid back on and let it simmer for another 10 minutes.
-If
+If it’s not thick, you may leave it open and let it just simmer down.

 Can you put raw beef in the slow cooker?